 Also, when I must devote extra time to producing a particular order quickly for a customer, it takes my time away from other aspects of the business which would increase my profit, such as creating new art and adding new images to my portfolio.

 When I use my time inefficiently, it means I have fewer images available and fewer images in my portfolio.
 That reduces not only my own income, but also the income of the art dealers representing my art.
-But none of the art dealers who have complained angrily about me charging rush fees saw the big picture by thinking this through; they only thought about their own short-term income.
+But none of the art dealers who have complained angrily about me charging rush fees saw the big picture by thinking this through; they only thought about their own short-term income and don't realize that their long-term income from selling my art is reduced if they pressure me into printing and varnishing frequently to satisfy individual customers.
 (The same principle applies to the various complaints I've had from some of my art dealers about me charging for deliveries, by the way.)

 |I've had a number of complaints from some of my dealers about my shipping and/or delivery fees that I have for purchase orders.